Linga

 Linga is one of Victoria's most sparsely populated localities, offering an authentic outback experience far from the pressures of city life.
 The landscape is dominated by mallee eucalypts and dryland farming properties, with the Murray-Sunset and Big Desert wilderness parks nearby providing outstanding nature experiences.
 Essential services are found in the neighbouring townships of Underbool (11 km) and Boinka (8 km).
 Those who call Linga home are predominantly farming families who value wide-open spaces, self-sufficiency, and the quiet rhythms of remote rural life.

-Linga falls under postcode 3509 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Mildura (Northern Victoria) electorate.
+Linga falls under postcode 3509 and is governed by the Mildura Council (Local Government Area).
+For federal elections, residents vote in the electorate of Mallee, while state elections fall under the Mildura (Northern Victoria) electorate.

 Location